One of Us (ABBA song): A-Teens version

-The A-Teens released a version on their debut album The ABBA Generation in 1999.
+The A-Teens released a version of "One of Us" on their debut album The ABBA Generation in 1999.

 As an attempt to promote the A-Teens a bit more, Universal Music Group released a one-track promo single of "One of Us" on radio in late 1999.
 The song was promoted in Scandinavia, Mexico, Chile, Argentina and Japan.

 A special music video was filmed for a TV special in Sweden.
 It was not used as an official video.
 It shows parts of shows in Sweden and behind-the-scenes footage of the band having fun, waiting in a room at Stockholm Records' building.

 Mamma Mia!
 Here We Go Again version

 "One of Us" was released on 13 July 2018, alongside the soundtrack of Mamma Mia!
 Here We Go Again, by Capitol and Polydor Records.
 The song is performed by Amanda Seyfried (Sophie) and Dominic Cooper (Sky) and it was produced by Benny Andersson.